Executive Director, Elementary Academic Affairs

 Kindergarten Gentle Start and First Day of School

-ALL Kindergarteners, however, will report to school on August 17.
+- All kindergartners will report to school on Friday, August 18, 2023.

 PLEASE SEE THE FREQUENTLY ASKED QUESTIONS BELOW